 Designing a vegetable garden is an important step in your vegetable garden plan.
 A well-designed space has a huge impact on the amount of time you need to spend tending your garden.
 My garden design consists of twenty raised beds and here is what I’ve learned when planning a new garden:

 - Raised beds are great for busy gardeners.
 Raised beds keep the garden looking tidy, let me plant intensively and grow more food in less space, and are less prone to weed problems (that said, it’s very important to stay on top of weeds and never let them go to seed!)

 - Leave space for working.
-When I built my garden, I’ll admit it was tempting to cram more beds in my allotted space, but I was careful to leave enough room between each bed for easy access.
+When I built my garden, I’ll admit it was tempting to cram more beds in my allotted space to use up all the square footage, but I was careful to leave enough room between each bed for easy access.
 I wanted space for a wheelbarrow and comfortable working.
 My main pathway is four-feet wide and secondary pathways are two-feet wide.
 I also left room for seating so I would have a spot to sit and enjoy the garden.